SeppPenner/EmguCVZXingBarcodeExample/README.md

 ## Images that can be read:

-The images below can be read by the barcode reader (because the rotation is correct according to an horizontal line):
+The images below can be read by the barcode reader (because the rotation is correct according to a horizontal line):

 ![](https://github.com/SeppPenner/EmguCVZXingBarcodeExample/blob/master/Images/Barcode_1.png)
 ![](https://github.com/SeppPenner/EmguCVZXingBarcodeExample/blob/master/Images/Barcode_2.png)

 ## Images that can't be read:

-The image below can't be read by the barcode reader (because the rotation is wrong according to an horizontal line):
+The image below can't be read by the barcode reader (because the rotation is wrong according to a horizontal line):

 ![](https://github.com/SeppPenner/EmguCVZXingBarcodeExample/blob/master/Images/Barcode_3.png)